Containers and VMs

 You can use chezmoi to manage your dotfiles in GitHub Codespaces, Visual Studio Codespaces, and Visual Studio Code Remote - Containers.

-For a quick start, you can clone the chezmoi/dotfiles
+For a quick start, you can clone the chezmoi/dotfiles repository

-repository which supports Codespaces out
+which supports Codespaces out of the box.

 The workflow is different to using chezmoi on a new machine, notably: